meyrussandi/mykos/README.md

 # mykos

-A new Flutter project.
+A Flutter project from BuildWithAngga Course use a Provider for  State Management.

 ## Getting Started

-This project is a starting point for a Flutter application.
+my kos is the application to find a boarding house.

 A few resources to get you started if this is your first Flutter project: